-Mount Dalsnibba Geiranger Norway is a mountain peak and scenic overlook located high above the small town of Geiranger, Norway.
+Mount Dalsnibba Geiranger is a mountain peak and scenic overlook located high above the small town of Geiranger, Norway.
 It is reached by ascending a steep, windy road fraught with switchbacks.
-We had been concerned when out cruise ship pulled into port in Geiranger Norway as the sky was all grey clouds.
-Luckily, this was not the case at the top of Mount Dalsnibba Geiranger Norway.
-At the top of the mountain, the sun was shining and the sky was blue.
+We visited on a grey, rainy cruise ship port day.
+Here is the story of how we found the sun and had an amazing day in Geirangerfjord.

 If you love this, you will also love these other pieces about our Nordic Cruise adventure!